 What Kinds of Emergencies Do EMTs Respond To?

 EMTs respond to a wide range of medical emergencies.
-Their services may be required to simply help apply bandage to a wound, perform CPR, or probably provide first-aid to vehicular accident victims.
+Their services may be required to help apply a bandage to a wound, perform CPR, or provide first-aid to vehicular accident victims.

 EMTs typically respond to emergencies in ambulances.
-In fact, thanks to movies and popular media, EMTs have become practically synonymous with ambulances.
-It should be noted, however, that EMTs can travel via other forms of transportation including aircrafts and boats when necessary.
+Thanks to movies and popular media, EMTs have become practically synonymous with ambulances.
+It should be noted, however, that EMTs can travel via other forms of transportation, including aircraft and boats, when necessary.

 Types of EMTs

-The term EMT is actually an umbrella term for a series of emergency medical responders who all fall into different categories of their own.
-The categories are usually defined by training and certification, which in turn determines what a medical responder is able to do and not to do in a scene of an emergency.
+EMT is an umbrella term for a series of emergency medical responders who all fall into different categories.
+The categories are usually defined by training and certification, which in turn determines what a medical responder can and cannot do in a scene of an emergency.

 We take a look at these categories below.